lesommer/oocgcm/doc/out-of-core.rst

 for python.

 But numpy-based model diagnostic libraries are facing a challenge with the ongoing evolution of geoscientific models and earth observing networks.
-Indeed, with the most high-end models being runs on several tens of thousand cores, even a two-dimensional slice of model output cannot be loaded in memory at one time.
+Indeed, with **the most high-end models being runs on several tens of thousand cores**, even a two-dimensional slice of model output cannot be loaded in memory at one time.
-Model diagnostic tools and gridded data analysis tools should therefore be parallelized and run out-of-core.
+Model diagnostic tools and gridded data analysis **tools should therefore be parallelized** and run out-of-core.

-One option is to run FORTRAN/MPI codes steered from bash scripts but there you loose the flexibility and the multiple benefits of a python-based workflow.
+One option is to run FORTRAN/MPI codes steered from bash scripts but there you loose the **flexibility and the multiple benefits of a python-based workflow**.
 Another option is to use one of the several libraries available for parallel computing in python.
 This usually implies a complete refactoring of your analysis package at the risk of eventually using different analysis tools